balena-io/balena-cli/INSTALL-MAC.md

 feature is used).
 Also, for some device types (such as the Raspberry Pi), the `preload` command requires Docker to support the [AUFS storage driver](https://docs.docker.com/storage/storagedriver/aufs-driver/).
-Unfortunately, Docker Desktop for Windows dropped support for the AUFS filesystem in Docker CE versions greater than 18.06.1.
+Unfortunately, Docker Desktop for Mac dropped support for the AUFS filesystem in Docker CE versions greater than 18.06.1.
 The present workaround is to either:

 * Downgrade Docker Desktop to version 18.06.1.
 Link: [Docker CE for